Postal worker holdup leads to muscle car theft ring arrests

 Thieves have targeted Dodges by using handheld electronic “pro pads” — a locksmith’s tool that can clone keys by plugging into interior ports in the vehicles, according to the federal complaint in the Ohio case.

 Rice and others were indicted in federal court in Ohio in June.
-Jaylen Harris, Lavelle Jones and Hakim Benjamin are charged with conspiracy and interstate transport of stolen vehicles.
-Rice, Harris and Jones also are charged with mail theft.
-Their trials are scheduled next year.
+Jaylen Harris, Lavelle Jones, and Hakim Benjamin are charged with conspiracy and interstate transport of stolen vehicles.
+Rice, Harris, and Jones also are charged with mail theft.
+Their trials are scheduled for next year.

-Harris’ attorney declined comment.
-The AP left email and phone messages seeking comment from attorneys for Benjamin, Rice and Jones.
+Harris’ attorney declined to comment.
+The AP left email and phone messages seeking comment from attorneys for Benjamin, Rice, and Jones.

 Harris told the FBI that he and Jones had been in contact through Instagram with people in the Detroit area to get stolen vehicles, according to the complaint.
 Harris said those thieves “were also selling to buyers in other areas, including Chicago and Indianapolis,” the complaint said.